zh4an/skills-resolve-merge-conflicts/references.md

-This a reference for merge coflict
+This a reference for merge coflict, it can be deleted or keep

 # References